 While you might be aware that you have service interruption coverage, a form of coverage that you might not consider is “ingress/egress” coverage.
 If workers cannot get to a manufacturing facility to do their jobs and suppliers cannot deliver raw materials because the roads are closed, this might allow you to seek business interruption losses under your ingress/egress coverage.

 While either of these approaches might provide a way to get around the lack of flood insurance in a commercial insurance policy, a definitive answer will depend on state law and the language of your policy.
 You should never assume that a denial by your insurance carrier is valid just because the carrier points to language in the policy that supports the insurance company’s position.
 An insured should carefully read the entire policy to identify other language that indicates the claim is covered by the policy.
-If you find language that might provide coverage, you can always speak with an experienced Florida insurance coverage attorney.
+In the face of a denial, you should always speak with an experienced Florida insurance coverage attorney.